dominicprice/pyhandbrake/README.md

 `pipx install poetry`) and then inside the project root run `poetry install` to create a virtual environment with all the dependencies.

-Common project tasks are defined inside the makefile:
+Common project tasks are defined inside the Makefile:

 * `make test`: Run the test suite
 * `make wheel`: Create a python wheel